Exact plane symmetric black bounce with a perfect-fluid exterior obeying a linear equation of state: Extension beyond the Killing horizon

-While the new form (\ref{Gamboa-H}) is valid across the horizon $x=x_{\rm h}$ for integer $\beta$, it is valid only in the domain $x\ge x_{\rm h}$ for non-integer $\beta$.
-For non-integer $\beta$, the domain $x\le x_{\rm h}$ is described by the single-null coordinates (\ref{metric-Buchdahl-v}) with
+While the new form (\ref{Gamboa-H}) is valid across the horizon $x=x_{\rm h}$ for an integer $\beta$, it is valid only in the domain $x\ge x_{\rm h}$ for a noninteger $\beta$.
+For a noninteger $\beta$, the domain $x\le x_{\rm h}$ is described by the single-null coordinates (\ref{metric-Buchdahl-v}) with

 This form of the solution is parametrized by two real constants $h_1$ and ${\bar m}$.
-Since the solution (\ref{Gamboa-H-interior}) with even (odd) $\beta$, which is realized only for $n=5,6$ ($n=8$), is identical to the solution (\ref{Gamboa-H}) with $m=-{\bar m}$ ($m={\bar m}$), we assume that $\beta$ is non-integer and then the domain of the solution (\ref{Gamboa-H-interior}) is given by $x\le x_{\rm h}$.
+Since the solution (\ref{Gamboa-H-interior}) with an even (odd) $\beta$, which is realized only for $n=5,6$ ($n=8$), is identical to the solution (\ref{Gamboa-H}) with $m=-{\bar m}$ ($m={\bar m}$), we assume that $\beta$ is a noninteger and then the domain of the solution given by Eq.~(\ref{Gamboa-H-interior}) is $x\le x_{\rm h}$.

 We note that the solution~(\ref{Gamboa-H}) with $h_1>0$ and $m=0$ and the solution (\ref{Gamboa-H-interior}) with $h_1>0$ and ${\bar m}=0$ are locally Minkowski.
-It is emphasized that the Minkowski spacetime is not realized in the parameter space of the Gamboa solution in the original forms (\ref{ansatz00-2}) and (\ref{ansatz00-2-interior}).
-Hereafter we assume $m\ne 0$ and ${\bar m}\ne 0$ and clarify the relations between the new forms (\ref{Gamboa-H}) and (\ref{Gamboa-H-interior}) to the original forms (\ref{ansatz00-2}) and (\ref{ansatz00-2-interior}).
+It is emphasized that the Minkowski spacetime is not realized in the parameter space of the Gamboa solution in the original forms given by Eqs.~(\ref{ansatz00-2}) and (\ref{ansatz00-2-interior}).
+Hereafter, we assume that $m\ne 0$ and ${\bar m}\ne 0$ and clarify the relations between the new forms given by Eqs.~(\ref{Gamboa-H}) and (\ref{Gamboa-H-interior}) to the original forms given by Eqs.~(\ref{ansatz00-2}) and (\ref{ansatz00-2-interior}).

 By coordinate transformations